 Mulled Spiced Apple Cider Doughnuts

-One thing we can't resist at a farmers' market in the fall is an apple cider doughnut, so we're thrilled to be able to bake them ourselves courtesy of this easy recipe from Half Baked Harvest.
-"Unlike most doughnuts, apple cider doughnuts are not made using any yeast, and instead are made with baking powder and baking soda," Tieghan explains.
+Why We Love It: Want an easy Thanksgiving dessert to enjoy the night-of and beyond?
+Try these mulled spiced apple cider doughnuts from Half Baked Harvest, which take under an hour to make.
+"Unlike most doughnuts, apple cider doughnuts are not made using any yeast, and instead are made with baking powder and baking soda," explains Gerard.
 "Not only does this make them simpler and easier to make, but it gives them a heartier, denser texture with a soft inside, but a slightly crisp outside."

 Pumpkin Skillet Cobbler

-If you like cobbler, you'll love this simple pumpkin skillet cobbler from How Sweet Eats.
-"The base is a pumpkin custard-like base, and then I made my own 'cake mix' (with dry ingredients only) and sprinkled them over top," Jessica Merchant, who created the recipe, explains.
-It's our personal belief that everything tastes better when it's baked in a cast-iron skillet.
+Why We Love It: If you like cobbler, you'll love this simple pumpkin skillet cobbler from How Sweet Eats.
+This easy dessert can be made ahead and enjoyed at any time—so you don't have to toil in the kitchen on Thanksgiving day.
+"The base is a pumpkin custard-like base and then I made my own 'cake mix' (with dry ingredients only) and sprinkled them over top," explains Jessica Merchant, of How Sweet Eats.